Dijajana/english-for-designers/year-review/index.md

 8. What is one thing you could have done better this year?

 Nothing.
-I gave it my best shot and have no regretts.
+I gave it my best shot and have no regrets.

 9. What is one thing I could have done better as a teacher this year?

-Nothing, You were great.
+Nothing, You we're great.

 10. What advice would you give to students going into this subject next year?